 The large body of the bubble shell (about 2-1/4 inches long by 2 inches wide) can vary in color from very dark to a pale pinkish white and cannot be fully retracted into the shell.
 The large foot has lateral fleshy winglike flaps.
 The thin, round, fragile shell is translucent white with transverse brown lines.
 The sensory mechanisms are well-developed.

 Bubble snails are found circumglobally in shallow, tropical waters of the Atlantic and Pacific oceans, in the Red and Arabian seas, and off the Iberian Peninsula.
 It is seldom seen by divers because it spends its days buried in the sand, only coming out at night.

 The egg mass is gathered on the mantle before being attached to the sand by a mucous thread.

-This page was last updated on 03/11/2013.
+This page was last updated on August 12, 2018.